Yasmin-tech/FitJourney/README.md

 - ✔️  **Secure Authentication**: User authentication and authorization are implemented using JSON Web Tokens (JWT) to ensure a secure process.

+- ✔️  **Password Security**: User passwords are not stored as plain text.
+Instead, they are hashed using bcrypt, a strong and secure hashing algorithm, to ensure that user credentials are protected.

 - ✔️  **RESTful Endpoints**: A comprehensive set of RESTful endpoints allows for the execution of CRUD (Create, Read, Update, Delete) operations on users, workouts, exercises, and other entities.

-- **Data Validation**: Robust mechanisms for data validation are in place to ensure data integrity and consistency.
+- ✔️  **Data Validation**: Robust mechanisms for data validation are in place to ensure data integrity and consistency.

 - ✔️  **Role-Based Access Control**: The system includes a main admin user who has access to all API endpoints and is responsible for granting access to other developers.
 Admins can create developer roles and assign them to engineers involved in the project.
 Certain endpoints are restricted to users with Admin or Developer roles.